 Thieves often attempt to distract victims by asking questions, begging for money, bumping against individuals or offering to sell items.
 This kind of distraction may give an accomplice the opportunity to take luggage or pick a victim’s pocket.
 People walking alone, especially at night, with bags or purses are typical targets.
 Expats should take precautions by keeping their valuables locked up at home.

 It's also important to be vigilant on the roads.
 Criminals will often impersonate police and pull motorists over, and then proceed to rob them of valuables.

 In recent years, there has been a spike in kidnappings.
 The goal of kidnappers is to receive a ransom payment.
 Expats should avoid walking alone at night and be aware of their surroundings.
 'Virtual kidnapping' has also become more prevalent.
 Text messages and phone calls from unknown numbers claiming to have kidnapped family members are common.

 Terrorism and conflict in Mozambique

-Occasionally political tension flairs up in Mozambique, therefore it is best to stay informed and keep up to date with the news.
+The risk of civil unrest in Maputo has declined since the signing of the 2016 ceasefire agreement.
+However, political tension does occasionally flair up in Mozambique.
+It is therefore important to stay informed and keep up-to-date with the news.
 Expats should avoid demonstrations and public gatherings, as they can turn violent.